 The reason is that starting is hard.
 It requires a lot of energy.
 And when we get over the start, we often burn all our fuel.
 Imagine if Space X designed a rocket that launched perfectly but would burn out somewhere before it reached orbit.
 Everything would come crashing down.

 And yet, that’s how most of us operate in life.
 But why expend so much energy to get yourself moving only to crash down later?

-Instead of working against Newton’s laws, work with it, especially the third law, also known as the law of momentum.
+Instead of working against Newton’s laws, work with it, especially the first law, also known as the law of momentum.

 This states that an object will keep moving in the same direction unless it’s influenced by an external force.
 This has two consequences:

 - It’s easier to keep a moving object in motion

 - It’s harder to stop a moving object in motion

 The first one is obvious.
 The second implication of the law of momentum is often neglected in business, careers, productivity, and habit building.
 If you keep up your momentum, you’re more likely to keep going because you’re difficult to stop.

 The law of momentum is the main principle I’ve used to build a career as a blogger.
 I started in 2015, which required a lot of energy.
 I spent hundreds of hours building and designing, picking a direction, and finding an audience for my blog.